Afanasy Nikitin: Historiography

+Tributes

 In 1955, the local authorities of Tver erected a bronze monument to Afanasy Nikitin on the bank of the Volga River.
 The sculptor was Sergei Orlov.
 There is a folk legend that this statue was raised because Nikita Khrushchev, upon visiting India, told Prime Minister Jawaharlal Nehru that there was a statue of Nikitin in Russia when in fact there was not (Nehru had asked if the Russians had honored the first Russian to visit India).
 So as not to be proven a liar, Khrushchev phoned back to Russia demanding that a statue of Nikitin be built immediately, before Nehru's state visit to Russia.
-The statue was featured on a Russian postage stamp in 2005 commemorating the 75th Anniversary of the establishment of the Tver region (oblast).
-Nikitin was also featured on a coin commemorating the 525th anniversary of his journey.
+The statue was featured on a Russian postage stamp in 2005 commemorating the 75th anniversary of the establishment of Tver Oblast.

+In 1997, Nikitin was featured on a coin commemorating the 525th anniversary of his journey, issued by the Bank of Russia.

 In 1958, the Russian state-owned Mosfilm Studio and Indian director Khwaja Ahmad Abbas' "Naya Sansar International" production house co-produced a film entitled The Journey Beyond Three Seas with Oleg Strizhenov cast as Nikitin.

+The 1962-built icebreaker Ledokol-2 was renamed Afanasy Nikitin in 1966.

 In 2000, a black obelisk was erected in Nikitin's honor at Revdanda, 120 km south of Mumbai, the probable location where he first set foot in India.

 In 2006, the Indian organization Adventures & Explorers, with the support of the Embassy of India in Moscow and the Tver Regional Administration sponsored a Nikitin Expedition, in which 14 travelers set out from Tver to retrace Nikitin's journey through Russia, the Middle East, and Central Asia to India.
 The expedition lasted from 12 November 2006 to 16 January 2007.
 The Indian newspaper The Hindu filed several reports on the expedition's progress.
 After reaching India, two members of the expedition set out in March 2007 from Mumbai in SUVs to retrace Nikitin's travels around India itself.

 The Afanasy Nikitin Seamount in the Indian Ocean is named in his honor.